SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ---

 :::note
-For optimal performance and to ensure proper functionality, install or update to the latest version of the Installed Collector.
+To ensure proper functionality, install or update to the latest version of the Installed Collector.
 :::

 This page provides the available parameters for Collector installation using the command-line installer.
 Wrapper-configuration parameters are supported.